rbagadi/Getting-and-Cleaning-Data/codebook.md

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

+Steps performed:
+1. Read both x_data files and kept only std and mean measurements columns.
+2. Read subject and activity files from both dir's.
+3. cBind all theree datasets
+4. replaced activity id's with activity labels
+5. Names columns using features file
+6. Calculated the means by subject and activity
+7. written output files to text file

 Tidy Dataset column names

 "Activity"